Get All the Dirt

 When the potatoes are ready to harvest, the plant foliage will begin to turn yellow and die back.
 At this point, stop providing any supplemental water.
 A little dryness now helps the potatoes cure.

 To harvest, dig gently around the potato plants and use your hands to find the tubers.
 Let the potatoes dry, unwashed, for 2 to 3 days on newspaper sheets in a well ventilated garage, breezeway or on a covered porch.
-This allows the tuber skins dry a bit and improves storage life.
+This allows the tuber skins to dry a bit and improves storage life.
 Any potatoes that were nicked or cut during harvest should be eaten right away rather than stored for later.

 Light: Full sun